fserb/canvas2D/spec/display-list-object.md

 ctx.updateDisplayList(dlo);
 ```

-> _**Why**: The replacement behavior of `updateDisplayList` allows applications that do _all_ their drawing for a given context into a DLO to get maximum performance out of the implementation._
+> _**Why**: The replacement behavior of `updateDisplayList` allows applications that do all drawing for a given context into a DLO to get maximum performance by presenting the desired DLO in its entirety to the implementation.
+The implementation can then efficiently determine and apply the needed updates to the context._

-### DLO anchors
+### DLO handles

-Drawing to a DLO object, rather than a Canvas context, allows the application to get handles to drawn elements.
+Drawing to a DLO object, rather than to its Canvas context, allows the application to get handles to drawn elements.

 ```js
 rectHandle = dlo.strokeRect(50, 50, 50, 50);